 The examination of the films is made at once, and will show whether a cultural examination is necessary, and if so, what medium should be used.
-Thus, if Gram-staining bacilli are present, diphtheria is suspected, and cultures should be made on blood-serum.
+Thus, if Gram-staining bacilli are present, diphtheria is suspected, and cultures should be made on blood-serum or ascitic agar.